 Verne Barry Place consists of 116 single occupancy units, and since its inception has served hundreds of homeless individuals with disabilities.
 Verne Barry Place only serves persons where the head of household has a qualifying disability and is in Categories One and Four of the homeless definition as defined under 24 CFR 578.3.
-Verne Barry Place provides a comprehensive service enriched housing opportunity with available on-site support services - two Resident Services.
-Beginning in FY 2016, Verne Barry Place will now take all project referrals from Coordinated Assessment.
-In addition, the project now prioritizes all of its non-dedicated beds for the chronically homeless.
+Verne Barry Place provides a comprehensive service enriched housing opportunity with available on-site support services - two Resident Services Coordinators are on-site to assist residents with coordination of services.
+Beginning in FY 2016, Verne Barry Place takes all project referrals from Coordinated Assessment.
+In addition, the project prioritizes all of its non-dedicated beds for the chronically homeless.
+70% of the beds in the project are dedicated beds for the chronically homeless.